raosaif/py-subtitles/README.md

-# py-subtitles
+# py-subtitles-click

-py-subtitles automates boring and time-consuming task into a single click action and saves your precious time.
+py-subtitles-click automates boring and time-consuming task into a single click action and saves your precious time.
 Subtitles are great especially when video is done in a language that you do not understand.
 If you are French and want to share videos with people who only understand English, you will have to add subtitles to your video.

 Description
 ----------

-py-subtitles and py-subtitles-click are python scripts to download subtitles for a movie with a movie name provided or single right click on movie file.
+py-subtitles-click is python script to download subtitles for a movie with a movie name provided or single right click on movie file.
 Right click on a movie file and download the subtitle.
 If there is no exact subtitle then this script will download a subtitle from an exisiting pool of priority subtitles.
 You can edit the prirority list and add your own preffered list to download the subtitles.

 ![alt text](https://github.com/raosaif/py-subtitles/blob/master/images/right-click.jpg)